 - Blend everything with an immersion blender.

-- Store in the refrigerator for up to a week.
+- Store in the refrigerator for up to three days.
 When cold, magical green sauce has the texture of a thick paste and will return to a thick runny sauce once it reaches room temperature.

 Yields: About 500 ml or 2 1/4 cups of magical green sauce.